The Future of AI in Finance

 What Is AI?

 Artificial intelligence (AI) refers to the ability of a machine to perform intelligent behaviour and cognitive functions that are typically associated with human beings.
-Common uses of AI can be found in autonomous vehicles, image recognition, and data analytics.
+Common uses of AI can be found in autonomous vehicles, image recognition, sentiment analysis, review management and smart software solutions for content creation platforms..

 Many investment firms are researching the potential of AI, and how it could be used to improve financial services and operations.
 BlackRock, the world’s largest asset manager, announced in 2018 that it was setting up an institute dedicated to AI research .
 Investment banks such as JP Morgan, Goldman Sachs, and UBS have set up similar initiatives.
 These moves highlight the growing interest in AI among banking and investment firms.